Jiri-Kremser/web/content/post/web-app-kubernetes.md

  - server-side: the rest endpoints with only those APIs that we will be calling from the client-side
  - client-side: application in React.js

 In other words the server-side rest endpoints will be transforming the incoming request to the request for the Kubernetes API.
-Because of the fact it will be deployed on a pod in k8s, it will have an access to the secrets w/ the CA certificate and baerer token representing the service account.
+Because of the fact it will be deployed on a pod in k8s, it will have an access to the secrets with the CA certificate and baerer token representing the service account.
 So that RBAC can be controlled by Kubernetes itself.
 Our goal will be to list all the deployments in the cluster that have given label on them.
 This is a common pattern when working with operators, because it's a good practice to label the resources it creates.

 {{< figure src="/k8s-webapp-1/k8s-web-app.svg" >}}